meamardeep/StoreShop/README.md

 # StoreShop.NETCORE3.1
 Project is developed in .NET CORE 3.1 MVC.

-Idea of this project is to provide a better experience to end user while bookiing a ticket.
+Idea of this project is to provide a better product  selling experience at store.

 Following technology have been used while developing this project: